 Dr. Elsey’s Ultra — best for multi-cat or small apartments

 Dr. Elsey’s Ultra is premium bentonite clay with activated charcoal.
 The clumping is tight enough that urine doesn’t seep into surrounding litter—the culprit behind breakthrough smell on day three or four with cheaper options.
-The activated charcoal adsorbs volatile sulfur compounds from feces, the odor molecules that make a litter box smell unmistakable.
+The activated charcoal works by adsorbing organic compounds from feces onto its porous surface, trapping odor molecules before they volatilize into the air.
 In a two-cat household in a 600-square-foot apartment, this litter holds up for five to six days before you notice smell near the box.

 The dust-free version lives up to its name.
 There’s still trace dust when pouring, but it’s not the cloud you get with budget clay.
+According to the ASPCA, cats with respiratory conditions like asthma are particularly sensitive to airborne particulates, and reducing dust exposure can prevent symptom flare-ups.
 If you have asthma or a cat with respiratory sensitivity, this matters.
 Current price is $22–28 for 18 pounds, depending on the retailer, which works out to about $1.25 per pound—double what you’d pay for Arm & Hammer.
 In a small space with multiple cats, the trade-off is worth it.

 Strengths: